DeMoorJasper/monaco-theme-generator/README.md

 ## Generating the theme

-After changing the `config.ts` file you can run `yarn start` again and it should've generated a monaco and vscode theme in the `out` folder.
+After changing the `config.ts` file you can run `yarn generate` again and it should've generated a monaco and vscode theme in the `out` folder.

 ## Testing the theme